scotow/dropit/README.md

 - Short and long alias generation, short to copy/past it and long to easily share it verbally
 - Configurable expiration based on file size
 - Quota determiner based on user IP
+- Json or plain text response (helpful for scripting)
 - Upload files from a minimalist web interface:
     - Drag & drop of files
     - QRCode generation